-believe an urgent review of the town's boundaries is deemed necessary, especially in view of the fact that much housing development has occurred outside

-Brigg's boundaries in more recent years - and yet residents in those areas regard themselves as part of the Brigg community.
-Seeking the resolution of such long-standing anomalies should be given considerable importance.
+believe an urgent review of the town's boundaries is deemed necessary, especially in view of the fact that (in recent years) much housing development has occurred immediately adjacent, but nevertheless beyond the current parish boundary - and yet residents in those areas regard themselves as part of the Brigg community.
+Seeking the resolution of such longstanding anomalies should be given considerable importance.

 Active promotion of the town and its facilities to the world beyond Brigg, and specifically the opportunities for industrial and commercial development areas/ opportunities with a view to attracting new jobs.
 Extending the range of shopping opportunities in the town will make it more attractive to residents and visitors.